glycoinfo/glic-old/database/index.md

 | | |
 ---|---
-**Data in Database** | Glycan structures, as images, GlycoCT and WURCS, and their motifs, monosaccharides<br>and linked to other related databases including GlycomeDB, BCSDB, GlycoEpitope,<br>with others continuing to be added.
+**Data in Database** | Glycan structures, as images, GlycoCT and WURCS, and their motifs,<br>monosaccharides and linked to other related databases including GlycomeDB, BCSDB, GlycoEpitope,<br>with others continuing to be added.
 Each glycan structure is assigned a GlyTouCan ID.
 **Search Options** | Graphical and textual substructure search, ID search and motif search **Availability** | [http://www.glytoucan.org](http://www.glytoucan.org) **License** | CC-BY